 Whilst the Oxynergy Paris Power Infuse Cushion Foam & Power Infuse Toning Mist, along with the Everlasting Deep Repair Cream help to keep my skin balanced, the Power Infuse Hyaluronic Acid Serum will add hydration and nourish the deeper layers of my skin, the dermis.

 The Power Infuse Hyaluronic Acid Serum contains 3 types of hyaluronic acid: low, medium and high molecular weight.
 It can be used as a standalone product under your day cream or night cream.
-I tend to use it on a night and I particularly love to apply this before using a mask.
+I tend to use it in my evening skincare routine and I particularly love to apply this before using a mask.

 This product is also fantastic because it:-

-- Does not contain paraffin, silicon, parabens or hamrful preservatives.
+- Does not contain paraffin, silicone, parabens or harmful preservatives.

 - Balanced pH.